Salem State University Course Outline

 In other words, two consecutive points must be won following a deuce score in order to win a game.
 If the server wins the advantage, it is referred to as advantage in; if the receiver, advantage out.
 These terms are shortened to “ad in” and “ad out” by most players.

 A set is completed when a player wins six games and is two games ahead of her opponent.
 If the score goes to 6-6 a tiebreaker is played.
 Tiebreakers are complicated; I’ll try to explain in class if there is sufficient interest.

 Players change ends after the 1st game and after every other game thereafter (3,5, etc.) in order to have equal advantage in regard to sun, wind and other court conditions.
 After the end of a set, change ends if it is time to do so, and, always change ends after the 1st game of a set.

-A match consists of two out of three sets except in national tournament competition for men when it is three out of five sets.
+A match consists of two out of three sets except in major tournament competition for men when it is three out of five sets.
 Scoring is the same in both singles and doubles.
 There is no difference in the rules for men's and women's tennis with the single exception of the number of sets in tournament play.

 Play is started by the server standing behind his base line to the right of the center mark.
 He throws a ball into the air and hits it across the net into the right service court of his opponent.
 Both feet must be at rest just before the service and the server may not change his position by walking or running during the delivery.
 He must maintain contact with the ground and keep both feet behind the base line.